 For those who’ve packed a picnic, there are benches and tables around the square, or grab something to go from Waitrose or the Benugo van.
 Also here is Yumchaa tea shop, with seating on the square.
 You can enjoy a cuppa while the kids splash around.
 Toilets and changing facilities can be found on the square.
 Don’t forget to bring a towel and a change of clothes, you’ll need it!

-Granary Square fountains are open daily from 07.40am – 23.30pm.
+Granary Square fountains are open daily and are on during daylight hours, so more time for fun during the summer months.
 And just around the corner at Lewis Cubitt Park, you’ll find more fountain fun!

 Uncover the magic of Platform 9¾